TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

-Whether you're measuring to purchase ceramic floor tiles for your living room or marble kitchen backsplash ideas, your supply list is very straightforward.
+Whether you're measuring to install ceramic tiles for your living room or vitrified tiles for the kitchen backsplash.
+Your supply list is going to be very straightforward.
 You'll need the following items:

 • Measuring Tape